JacopoNiccolai/SonicRoutes/README.md

-# MSSSProject
+# SonicRoutes
-Mobile and Social Sensing Systems project for A.A 2023/2024
+Mobile and Social Sensing Systems project for A.A 2023/2024.